hiteshdereddy/umpaire/README.md

-# UmpAIre : IoT-Driven Computer Vision for Run-Out Decisions
+# UmpAIre: IoT-Driven Computer Vision for Run-Out Decisions

-**A novel integration of IoT and Computer Vision for real-time automated run-out decisions in cricket.**
+**A patent-filed innovation integrating IoT and Computer Vision for real-time automated run-out decisions in cricket.**
 Developed as part of the open-ended IoT project under the *Department of Artificial Intelligence, Amity University Uttar Pradesh.*

 ---

-## 📘 Overview
+## Overview

-**SmartDRS** is an intelligent Decision Review System (DRS) enhancement that automates **run-out decisions** using a fusion of **IoT-triggered event detection** and **AI-driven computer vision**.
+**UmpAIre** (Smart Decision Review System) is an intelligent solution that automates **run-out decisions** in cricket by combining **IoT-triggered event detection** and **AI-driven computer vision**.
-The system minimizes the 3–4 minute manual third-umpire review process to under 3 seconds while improving decision accuracy and consistency.
+The system drastically reduces the traditional 3–4 minute manual third-umpire review process to under **3 seconds**, while eliminating human errors and ensuring objective accuracy.

-By combining **Arduino-based sensor detection** with **real-time video analysis**, SmartDRS synchronizes the exact bail-dislogement event with the corresponding video frame, ensuring fast and precise verdicts — *OUT* or *NOT OUT*.

 ---

-## 🎯 Aim
+## Aim

-To revolutionize the existing DRS process by developing a **low-cost, real-time, and automated** system capable of:
+To design and implement **UmpAIre: IoT-Driven Computer Vision for Run-Out Decisions**, a system that automates run-out detection using synchronized **IoT signals** and **AI-based video frame analysis**.

+### Objectives:
-- Detecting bail dislodgment via **IoT-based triggers**.
+- Detect bail dislodgment using IoT-based LED sensors.
-- Capturing synchronized video frames for **computer vision analysis**.
+- Capture and analyze synchronized video frames in real-time.
-- Applying **AI segmentation** and **pixel-based thresholding** to decide run-out status automatically.
+- Integrate **AI segmentation** to remove obstructions.
+- Produce a fast and accurate *OUT/NOT OUT* decision.

 ---

+## Project Context

+Traditional Decision Review Systems (DRS) rely on human judgment and slow manual video review.
+UmpAIre introduces **real-time synchronization** between IoT hardware and AI algorithms to ensure precision without human intervention.

+---

-## ⚙️ System Architecture
+## System Architecture

 ```
 LED-Equipped Bails → Arduino Uno → Laptop (AI + OpenCV)